Infinity Pool poster

 Disruption

-Gabi convinces James and Em to break resort rules and venture outside the compound for a beach excursion, setting the transgression in motion.
+Gabi convinces James and Em to break the resort rules and venture outside the compound to a secluded beach, initiating the transgression that will unravel everything.

 5